-For purposes of tactical instruction, the students will be organized into a battalion of two or more companies, designated Companies "A," "B," "C," &c., Corps of Cadets of St. John's College.
+For purpose of tactical instruction, the students will be organized into a battalion of four or more companies, designated Companies "A," "B," "C," "D., &c., Corps of Cadets of St. John's College.

-Those cadets who have successfully completed the theoretical course in Military Science and Tactics given to the Senior class, may, upon the discretion of the Commandant of Cadets, be transferred to an honorable and distinguished class, to be known as "The Reserve Class of the Military Department of St. John's College."
+Those cadets who have successfully completed the theoretical course in Military Science and Tactics given to the Senior Class, may, upon the discretion of the Commandant of Cadets, be transferred to an honorable and distinguished class, to be known as "The Reserve Class of the Military Department of St. John's College."

-The Staff will consist of an Adjutant, a Quarter-Master, a Sergeant-Major, and a Quarter-Master Sergeant.
+The Staff will consist of an Adjutant, a Quarter-Master, a Sergeant-Major, and a Quarter-Master Sergeant, &c.

-Each Company will have the following Officers and Non-Commissioned Officers: One Captain, two Lieutenants, one First Sergeant, four Duty Sergeants, four Corporals.
+Each Company will have the following Officers and Non-Commissioned Officers: One Captain, two Lieutenants, one First Sergeant, four Sergeants, four Corporals.

-There will also be one Musician with each Company.
 The Officers and Non-Commissioned Officers will be selected by the Commandant of Cadets, with the approval of the President, for their soldierly bearing and attention to and knowledge of military duty.
-As a rule, these appointments will be made according to classes.
+As a rule these appointments will be made according to classes.